The LA Local Offer

-At Pot Kiln Primary we endeavour to meet the needs of pupils with Special Educational Needs, regardless of their specific needs, make the best possible progress in school.
-We are an inclusive school and are support to meet the needs of pupils with Special Educational Needs and Disabilities.
+At Pot Kiln Primary we endeavour to meet the needs of pupils with Special Educational Needs so that they make the best possible progress in school.
+We are an inclusive school and tailor support to meet the needs of pupils with Special Educational Needs and Disabilities.

 The broad area of SEND need are: